 Backing up any important computer files on a USB or hard drive will also save you a lot of stress and worrying just incase the power goes out.
 Purchasing a generator can also come in handy in a pinch.

 If you are renting a single family house, tie down all outside furniture or bring them indoors.
 This includes grills, patio furniture, and potted plants.
-Consider removing any window AC units, as well.
+If possible, consider removing any window AC units, as well.

 After the Storm